raddji/raddji/README.md

 A couple of projects I've worked on so far can be found at:

-https://java-sipped.herokuapp.com/ An application reviewing different businesses completed as part of a group.
+https://java-sipped.herokuapp.com/ A review application completed as a group project.

-https://memo-trip.herokuapp.com/ A digital memory scrapbook application that mainly uses JavaScript, React, Expess, Node.js, Postgres SQL.
+https://memo-trip.herokuapp.com/ A digital memory scrapbook.

-https://stormtides.org/ A data driven web application created in a two person collaborative team for the non-profit organization Center for Coastal Studies on Cape Cod, MA.
-It showcases storm tide pathways, flooding and inundation points, serving numerous communities.
-Currently working on updating it with React, Typescript and Leaflet-React.
+https://stormtides.org/ A data driven web application for the non-profit organization Center for Coastal Studies on Cape Cod, MA.

 You can reach me at **raddji at gmail** <br />